katiedavis/working-guide/SCAFFOLDING.md

-## Install Node (and npm)
+## Inital set up of our app

-Step 1.
+#### Step 1.
 Install the latest version of Node.
-Install the latest LTS version of node from the official site.
+Install the latest LTS version of

+node from the official site.
 This will include the npm client we'll use to install dependencies `nvm use 8.11.3` (as of writing this 8.11.3 is currently the stable version)